tillnagel/unfolding/tutorials/markers-data-geojson.md

 See the [MBTA Lines](examples/40_marker-mbta-lines.html) example for the full code.

-## Combine geo-spatial data with other data sources

-See the [Choropleth Map](../examples/40_choropleth.html) example for how to combine GeoJSON geometry data with population density data from a CSV file by using country codes existing it both files.

-(More details coming soon.)

 ## Generalization & Level of detail

 (As you can see, the simplified (i.e. [generalized](http://en.wikipedia.org/wiki/Cartographic_generalization)) border data results in overlaps and gaps between the vector countries and the underlying tiles.
 Use a high detailed data file to prevent this.
 For performance boosts, look at our examples AutoGeneralization or ZoomDependentPolygonData.)

-## Read from other sources

-You can also query geospatial data from other sources, such as databases, or web services.